 Information and Communications Technology (ICT) Cooperative Contracts Program

 Resource Integrators maintains a Information Technology Staff Augmentation Services (ITSAC) contract, as well as a Deliverables-Based Information Technology Services (DBITS) contract with DIR to provide services to entities that are authorized to procure services through DIR.
 For more information related to DBITS, please see DIR website for DBITS.
 The information provided on this page is specific to our Deliverables-Based Information Technology Services (DBITS) contract, DIR-CPO-4949.

-DBITS Contract Information (Contract # DIR-TSO-3970)
+DBITS Contract Information (Contract # DIR-CPO-4949)

 Resource Integrators, LLC offers deliverables-based information technology services (DBITS) through this contract, specifically: application development, application maintenance and support, enterprise resource planning , and IT project management.
-Contracts may be used by state and local government, public education, other public entities in Texas, as well as public entities outside the state.
+Contracts may be used by state and local government, public education, other public entities in Texas, as well as public entities outside the State.
 Texas State and Local government entities can greatly increase procurement efficiency and address immediate service needs by directly contracting with RI through our DBITS contract.

 DBITS Services Offered by RI